Mostowfi ol-Mamalek: Political career

 During the Persian Constitutional Revolution era, Mostowfi was appointed Minister 15 times, and Prime Minister 6 times.
 At various points in his career he held the positions of prime minister, minister of war, majlis member and minister without portfolio.
 This was in part due to the political turmoil in Iran at the time which often saw governments only last several months before being replaced.

 Popularity and character

+Hassan Mostowfi (first person, standing on the right) with his family at a private airfield in Dushan Tappeh.

 Mostowfi has been considered as one of the most popular Iranian politicians of the 20th century.
 Like his father, Mostowfi is said to have carried himself as a gentleman and was considered kind, honest, steadfast, humble and generous.
 During his service to Iran, Mostowfi stood up to British and Russian influence in Iran, especially during World War I, giving credence to his reputation as a person of character and integrity.
 It has been noted that, unlike some of his contemporaries, Mostowfi was patriotic and did not engage with foreign powers in order to preserve or boost his own financial or political standings.